 Weatherman Relay Etiquette

-The PCI Weatherman relay channel is very busy information stream on race day.
+The PCI Weatherman relay channel is a very busy information stream on race day.
 We are communicating with dozens of people at any given time and air time is valuable, especially in an emergency.
 Understanding how to properly and efficiently use the radio will help all of us have better communications.
 Please share with your team.

 - LISTEN before you speak.
 When you tune to a channel, listen for at least one minute to make sure you are not interrupting any conversations.
 If you know it is clear, know what you are going to say, press the PTT, wait two seconds, say the name of who you are calling, say who you are, then say what you need.